symengine/symengine/README.md

     cmake -DCMAKE_BUILD_TYPE=Debug -DWITH_BFD=yes .

-This `BFD` support turns on nice Python like stacktraces on exceptions, assert errors or segfaults, and the Debug mode automatically turns on `WITH_SYMENGINE_RCP=no` (which uses `Teuchos::RCP` with full Debug time checking) and `WITH_SYMENGINE_ASSERT=yes`, so the code cannot segfault in Debug mode, as long as our style conventions (e.g. no raw pointers) are followed, which is easy to check by visual inspection of a given Pull Request.
+The Debug build (besides using Debug time CMake C++ compiler options) also sets `WITH_SYMENGINE_CHECKS=yes` which turns safety checks that make any code in SymEngine 100% safe (it will throw a nice runtime exception if any pointer becomes dangling or something else goes wrong), as long as our style conventions (e.g. no raw pointers) are followed, which is easy to check by visual inspection of a given Pull Request.
 In Release mode, which is the default, the code is as performing as manual reference counting and raw pointers (and if there is a bug, it could segfault, in which case all you have to do is to turn Debug mode on and get a nice exception with a stacktrace).
+This `BFD` support turns on nice Python like stacktraces on exceptions, assert errors or segfaults.

 To make `WITH_BFD=yes` work, you need to install `binutils-dev` first, otherwise you will get a `CMake` error during configuring.